ibm-apiconnect/sample-orders-api/README.md

 # API Sample: Order tracking

 This git repo contains a sample API to use with API Connect.
-If you want to try API Connect, you can sign up for a [free 30 day trial](https://register.automation.ibm.com/apic/trial/aws?source=github_sample) and import this API.
+If you want to try API Connect, you can [sign up for a free 30 day trial](https://register.automation.ibm.com/apic/trial/aws?source=github_sample) and import this API.

 This document will guide you through the introductory/basic steps to import the sample API into your API Connect instance, create an API definition, and test the response of your API in order to validate the API returns what you expect.

 ## About this sample

-These days we all have purchased something online and after your payment is successful, you are provided a tracking number which enables you to track your package and receive daily status on your package.
+We have all purchased something online and after your payment is processed, you are provided a tracking number to track your package and receive daily status on your shipping.

 This API demonstrates how you can build a composite API within API Connect combining data from two different backend sources - our order fulfillment system and the delivery companies shipment tracking to provide an order tracking API for App Developers to build on.